Dersu-git/Dersu-git.github.io/_posts/2021-05-11-Counting-Rules.md

 a=\frac{m\times (m-1) \times \cdots \times (m-n+1)}{n!}=\frac{m!}{n!(m-n)!}=\binom{m}{n}.
 $$

-This is the **combination**, counting how many ways to choose unordered n balls from m different balls。
+This is the **combination**, counting how many ways to choose unordered n balls from m different balls.

 ### Case IIIa: Partition into numbered groups, groups are ordered